aspnet/Blazor.Docs/docs/host-and-deploy/hosting-models.md

 * Larger download size and app load time
 * Less mature .NET runtime and tooling support (for example, limitations in .NET Standard support and debugging)

+> [!NOTE]
+> Visual Studio includes the **Blazor (ASP.NET Core hosted)** project template for creating a Blazor app that runs on WebAssembly and is hosted on an ASP.NET Core server.
+The server-side app merely serves the Blazor app to clients.
+The server-side app doesn't directly interact with the app after serving it to clients other than to possibly serve static assets from its web root (for example, *wwwroot*).

+> [!IMPORTANT]
+> If a Blazor app (based on the **Blazor** project template) uses the client-side (in-process) hosting model and is hosted as an IIS sub-application in an ASP.NET Core app, it's important to disable the inherited ASP.NET Core Module handler.
+Remove the handler in the Blazor app's published *web.config* file by adding a `<handlers>` section to the file:
+>
+> ```xml
+> <handlers>
+>   <remove name="aspNetCore" />
+> </handlers>
+> ```
+>
+> Set the app base path in the Blazor app's *index.html* file to the IIS alias used when configuring the sub-app in IIS.
+For more information, see [App base path](xref:client-side/blazor/host-and-deploy/index#app-base-path).

 ## Server-side hosting model

 In the server-side hosting model, Blazor is executed on the server from within an ASP.NET Core app.
 UI updates, event handling, and JavaScript calls are handled over a SignalR connection.

 ![Blazor server-side](https://user-images.githubusercontent.com/1874516/43042867-eaa8bb76-8d3b-11e8-8f1d-60768f86f710.png)

-To create a Blazor app using the server-side hosting model, use the "Blazor (Server-side on ASP.NET Core)" template (`blazorserver` when using [dotnet new](/dotnet/core/tools/dotnet-new) at a command prompt).
+To create a Blazor app using the server-side hosting model, use the **Blazor (Server-side on ASP.NET Core)** template (`blazorserver` when using [dotnet new](/dotnet/core/tools/dotnet-new) at a command prompt).
 An ASP.NET Core app hosts the Blazor server-side app and sets up the SignalR endpoint where clients connect.
 The ASP.NET Core app references the Blazor `Startup` class to both add the server-side Blazor services and to add the Blazor app to the request handling pipeline:

 ```csharp
 public class Startup